DIY Detox Clay Mask (Bentonite Clay Face Mask, 3 Ingredients)

 - can ease redness of bug bites

-Which is why I use it for its clay mask.
-With so many soothing properties I’ve found it works wonders on inflamed skin.
+This is why I use it for this DIY detox clay mask.
+With so many soothing properties I've found it works wonders on inflamed skin.

-This DIY clay mask is lavender based.
+This homemade clay face mask is lavender-based.
 Obviously the smell of lavender is super calming (I use it a lot in our sleepy time spray!) but I also use it to soothe any inflammation or redness.

 I'm sure there are many other essential oils you can choose but lavender essential oils have worked for me time and time again to reduce irritation and inflammation of acne or "random red bumps" on my face and skin.

 As always, my suggestion when it comes to essential oils is to do your research before using them.
 This DIY detox clay mask works just beautifully without essential oil as well.